HVAC Marketing in 2020

 Many HVAC companies say that word-of-mouth referrals are a central part of their marketing strategy.
 However, data suggests that more people leave online reviews than give reviews or referrals in person.
 Additionally, far more people say they trust online reviews (almost 85%) than those who do not.

 Conversely, bad online reviews can have a very negative impact on your marketing efforts.
 The Harvard Business Review found that a 1-star difference in ratings resulted in a 5-9% change in conversions.

 How HVAC Companies Can Get More Online Reviews

 If you want to generate more online reviews, asking for reviews in the first place is key.
 Simply sending an email or asking in person is the first step.
-An effective way to build your online reviews is to use a tool like BirdEye or GatherUp which help automate the process of requesting reviews.
+You can do this very easily by creating a Google review link and sending it to customers directly.
+Another effective way to build your online reviews is to use a tool like BirdEye or GatherUp which help automate the process of requesting reviews.

 Now that we understand why online reviews are so important, let’s talk about the second way to demonstrate credibility and authority to your prospective customers, which is through the content you publish on your website.

 Supporting Your Brand with Compelling, Useful and Quality Content

 The best way to position your HVAC company as experts online is through the creation of quality content which helps prospective customers solve problems and answer questions while highlighting your experience and expertise.
 It should make clear to potential customers what sets you apart from the other HVAC companies in your area, and why they should do business with you.

 Google’s algorithm has been refined to both reward websites with quality, useful content and to devalue the ones that have none.
 It’s never been more important to create good quality content for your website than it is now.

 This is why you should take the time to create an overall content strategy in order to achieve long-lasting effective SEO and conversion optimization results.
 It’s important to create customized and compelling content in order to attract new leads to your website and convert them into paying customers.